SarahAsad23/DistributedDBManagement/README.md

 Transaction Processing and Distributed Database management

-This project implements a transaction processing system inspired by the principles outlined in the paper Transaction Chains: Achieving Serializability with Low Latency in Geo-Distributed Storage Systems.
+This project implements a transaction processing system inspired by the principles outlined in the paper "Transaction Chains: Achieving Serializability with Low Latency in Geo-Distributed Storage Systems."
 The primary goal of this system is to emulate a geo-distributed database environment and demonstrate how transaction chains can be effectively utilized to achieve serializability with higher